johnmichaelkuczynski/writing101/replit.md

   - All existing functionality (chat, rewrite, voice, text selection) preserved with new philosophical content
 - July 07, 2025: UI improvements for better user experience
   - Widened AI chat interface from 420px to 550px (1.3x wider) for improved dialogue experience
-  - Increased font size from text-sm to text-base for both user messages and AI responses
+  - Increased font size from text-sm to text-base for user messages and text-lg for AI responses
   - Enhanced readability and usability based on user feedback
   - Maintained all existing functionality while improving visual presentation
 - July 07, 2025: Comprehensive rewrite functionality implementation